vrundpat/Fireteam/README.md

 # Fireteam

-A responsive LFG Website for Destiny 2 made using the MERN Stack + Redux (for application wide state management) and deployed onto a DigitalOcean droplet.
+A responsive LFG Website for Destiny 2 made using the MERRN Stack, deployed onto a VPC using containerization via Docker Compose.
 <br>
 #### Check it out: https://www.destinylfg.us